dhis2/route-manager-app/src/docs/user/route-manager-app.md

 ## The Route Manager app { #route_manager_app }

-The core team has developed an app "The Route Manager app" to provides a user interface to manage routes through the Route API.
+The core team has developed the Route Manager app to provide a user interface to manage routes through the Route API.

 ![Routes list](./resources/route-manager-list.png)

 ### App functionality

-The app provides a User Interface for the API described above.
+The app provides a user interface for the API described above.
 It is inevitable that the API will be ahead of the app at certain times, but the app is on continuous release and will catch up with the API as soon as possible.
 For these use cases, you can always directly use the API (or contribute to the app on GitHub - we welcome contributions!)

 The following is an overview of the functionality supported by the app.